-Selling, general and administrative expenses as a percentage of revenue increased to \$3.5% in 2000 from 29.7% in 1999.
-In U.S. dollar terms, selling, general and administrative expenses increased to \$29.47 million in 2000 from \$255.8 million in 1999.
+Selling, general and administrative expenses as a percentage of revenue increased to 33.5% in 2000 from 29.7% in 1999.
+In U.S. dollar terms, selling, general and administrative expenses increased to \$294.7 million in 2000 from \$265.8 million in 1999.
 This increase of \$28.9 million was due primarily to an additional \$18.3 million of selling, general and administrative expenses related to the assumed operations of Big Planet for a full year in 2000 compared to selling, general and administrative expenses from Big Planet following its acquisition in mid-1999.
 In addition, we incurred an incremental \$6.7 million of overhead expenses during 2000 compared to 1999 for operations in North America following the acquisition of certain assets from Nu Skin USA in March 1999 and the North American Affiliates in May 1999.
-Selling, general and administrative expenses due to a stronger Japanese yen in 2000.
-Ocal currency basis, selling, general and administrative expenses increased by approximately \$4 million.
+Selling, general and administrative expenses also increased due to a stronger Japanese yen in 2000.
+On a local currency basis, selling, general and administrative expenses in foreign markets declined slightly in 2000 from 1999, but due to a stronger Japanese yen, the U.S. dollar amount of these expenses increased by approximately \$4 million.